Money Bag Shawty: Plot

-The episode begins with a woman (Blair Busbee) posting Instagram stories, where she tells her audience her frustration with a new song by "Paper Boi" after listening to her young daughter singing it.
-She recites the song's controversial lyrics, which ends with a statement supporting Colin Kaepernick, prompting her to express her frustration.
+The episode begins with a Caucasian woman (Blair Busbee) posting Instagram stories, where she tells her audience her frustration with a new song by "Paper Boi" after listening to her young daughter singing it.
+She recites the song's explicit and controversial lyrics but gets truly angry and frustrated when the song ends with a statement supporting Colin Kaepernick.

-At a bar, Earn (Donald Glover), Alfred (Brian Tyree Henry) and Darius (Lakeith Stanfield) are celebrating that Alfred's newest single has gone gold, crediting the woman's video for boosting popularity.
+At a bar, Earn (Donald Glover), Alfred (Brian Tyree Henry) and Darius (Lakeith Stanfield) are celebrating that Alfred's newest single has gone gold, crediting the woman's video for boosting its popularity.
 With their new money, Earn decides to take Van (Zazie Beetz) on a date.
-Meanwhile, Alfred and Darius meet with Clark County (RJ Walker) to check one of his record sessions, with Alfred set to provide guest verses.
-During the session, Alfred notes that Clark raps about enjoying drinking and smoking, despite the fact that he earlier rejected that.
-When the record program crashes while he sings, Clark "calmly" threatens the audio engineer.
+Meanwhile, Alfred and Darius meet with Clark County (RJ Walker) to join a recording session, with Alfred set to provide guest verses.
+During the session, Alfred notes that Clark raps about enjoying drinking and smoking, despite being apparently abstinent.
+When the record program crashes while he freestyles, Clark threatens the audio engineer.

 Earn and Van go to the movie theater.
-However, when Earn tries to pay with cash, the cashier can't take the $100 bill.
-When Earn tries to use his debit card, the cashier states she will have to make a copy of it and his ID every time she swipes the card, frustrating him.
-They leave, but Earn notices a white man getting his tickets with no problem and handing over a $100 bill.
-He decides to confront him, until the man reveals he has a gun, prompting them to leave.
+However, when Earn tries to pay in cash, the cashier refuses the $100 bill.
+When Earn tries to use his debit card, the cashier informs him that she'll have to make a copy of his card and ID every time she swipes the card, which frustrates him.
+They leave, but Earn notices a white man buying his tickets off a $100 bill without any complications.
+Earn intends to question him before the man reveals his holstered gun, prompting them to leave.
 Back at the record session, the program once again crashes, and Clark decides to go out for a walk.
-His crew then tell Alfred and Darius to leave, which they do, indicating that they will brutally attack the engineer.
+His crew then tell Alfred and Darius that they should leave, indicating that the engineer will be violently punished.